 1:20-2:20 p.m.
 Catered buffet lunch at the Ship Street Centre

-Based on his own academic career and experience with postgraduate ministry in several countries, Ard Louis will conclude the conference with a presentation and discussion summarising the main themes of the conference in the light of questions such as: What does our calling to be disciples of Christ mean for our academic vocation (whether temporary as students or longer term as a career)?
+Based on his own academic career and experience with postgraduate ministry in several countries, Dr. Ard Louis will discuss the main themes of the conference in the light of questions such as: What does our calling to be disciples of Christ mean for our academic vocation (whether temporary as students or longer term as a career)?
 What are some of the promises and pitfalls of the scholarly life?
 How can academics and postgraduate students serve and relate to the wider body of Christ (the Church)?

 Ard Louis video: The calling of Christian postgrad students and academics from oxfordchristianmind on Vimeo.